Pingtan County: Geography

 Pingtan County has a total land area of 371 km2, comprising 126 islands, and covers 6064 km2 of sea.
 The main island, Haitan Island, covers an area of 267 km2, or 72% of the county's land area, and is the largest island in all of Fujian.
 Niushan Island is located in the eastern part of the county.
 To the east is the Taiwan Strait.
 The area is the closest place in mainland China (PRC) to the main island of Taiwan.

 Climate

-Pingtan, by virtue of its maritime location, has a moderated climate, with high humidity and minimal diurnal temperature variation.
+By virtue of its maritime location, Pingtan has a moderated climate, with high humidity and minimal diurnal temperature variation.
 Under the Köppen climate classification, it has a humid subtropical climate (Cfa), with mild winters and hot, humid summers, though much cooler than inland places.
 The monthly daily average temperature ranges from 11.5 °C in February to 28.1 °C in July.
 The bulk of the rainfall annually occurs in spring and early summer, while autumn and early winter is the driest time of the year.
 The area experiences windy weather, with an average wind speed of 17.3 km/h, and wind directions are consistent.
 Freezing temperatures have never been recorded here.
+Record extremes in Pingtan have ranged from 0.9 °C on 31 January 1977 to 37.4 °C in August 1966.